ton-community/func-js/README.md

 ## WEB integration

-The WASM library contains tools wich work in web and nodejs both.
-So you sould configure your webpack config for resolve some nodejs requires.
+The WASM library contains tools wich allow to work in web and nodejs both, so you can use it in browsers too.
+So you sould configure your webpack for resolve some nodejs requires.

 ```
 // webpack.config.js